dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-3.md

 **Who might prefer the dbt Cloud IDE?**

 - New dbt users or those transitioning from other tools who appreciate a more guided experience through a browser-based interface.
-- Team members focused on development speed and convenience, including analysts and less technical stakeholders.
+- Team members focused on development speed and convenience.
 - Individuals who prioritize direct feedback from the IDE, such as seeing unsaved changes.

 **Key features**